 3. Add fields or use the form wizard

 There are two ways to go about adding fields to your form.
 You can use the Add Field button on the top-right corner and manually add fields, or you can use the form wizard.
-If you are using a form template you can skip this step entirely.

 Manually add form fields